GerritCodeReview/aws-gerrit/primary-replica/README.md

 * `PROMETHEUS_SUBDOMAIN`: Optional.
 Prometheus subdomain.
 For example: `<AWS_PREFIX>-prometheus`
 * `GRAFANA_SUBDOMAIN`: Optional.
 Grafana subdomain.
 For example: `<AWS_PREFIX>-grafana`

+##### Shared filesystem for replicas

+replicas share a data via an EFS filesystem which is mounted under the `/var/gerrit/git` directory.
+This allows git data to persist beyond the lifespan of a single instance and to be shared so that replicas can scale down and up according to needs.

+* `REPLICA_FILESYSTEM_ID`: Optional.
+An existing EFS filesystem id to mount on replicas.

+    If empty, a new EFS will be created to store git data.
+    Setting this value is required when deploying a dual-primary cluster using existing data as well as performing blue/green deployments.
+    The nested stack will be *retained* when the cluster is deleted, so that existing data can be used to perform blue/green deployments.

+* `REPLICA_FILESYSTEM_THROUGHPUT_MODE`: Optional.
+The throughput mode for the file system to be created.
+default: `bursting`.
+More info [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-efs-filesystem.html)

+* `REPLICA_FILESYSTEM_PROVISIONED_THROUGHPUT_IN_MIBPS`: Optional.
+Only used when `REPLICA_FILESYSTEM_THROUGHPUT_MODE` is set to `provisioned`.
+default: `256`.

 ### 2 - Deploy

 * Create the cluster, services and DNS routing stacks: